-The regions where the projects are located are isolated and undeveloped.
+The region where the project is located is isolated and undeveloped.
 There is a lack of infrastructure, such as roads, reliable electricity supply, communication and transports.
-The project sponsor had to develop these facilities before the implementation of the projects.
-In addition, there were no qualified personnel available in the regions due to the lack of schools and universities.
+The project sponsor had to develop these facilities before the implementation of the project.
+In addition, there were no qualified personnel available in the region due to the lack of schools and universities.